hassan-anees/hassananees/src/content/posts/automation-anthology-exchange-mobile-device-management-via-azure-automation-accounts.md

 ---
 Most people find managing mobile devices tedious on the Exchange Online platform when dealing multiple users.
 Plenty of time is spent during on-boarding, off-boarding and incident response procedures.

 This article is geared towards demonstrating how you can alleviate this pain point with Automation Accounts within Azure.
+For those coming from AWS, the equivalent would be Systems Manager.
+For those starting fresh, think of Automation Accounts as cloud-hosted scripts that handle automating a specific task.

 I'm going to walk you through how you can use Azure Automation Accounts to tap into Exchange Online.
 You'll learn how to:

-*   Create an Azure Automation Account
+1. Create an Azure Automation Account

-*   Create a managed identity
+2. Create a managed identity

-*   Create a Azure Automation Runbook
+3. Create a Azure Automation Runbook

-*   Assign roles to managed identities
+4. Assign roles to managed identities

-*   Authenticate to Exchange Online with managed Identities
+5. Authenticate to Exchange Online with managed Identities

-*   Manage mobile devices with PowerShell
+6. Manage mobile devices with PowerShell

 **What this article is _NOT_**